-This chapter concerns motivations that inform engagement in enterprise creation and operation by individuals who are experiencing poverty.
-We present an in-depth, empirical qualitative exploration of motives for enterprise amongst a sample of 42 people in the UK who are experiencing poverty conditions.
-There are several contributions to knowledge from this research.
-First, we demonstrate that traditional push–pull thinking about enterprise motivations lacks nuance; notably, that despite the logic of supposing financial motives would be prioritised in a sample characterised by resource deficit, in fact it was not.
-Second, we map push–pull motivations and their intersection with intrinsic–extrinsic motivations; to our knowledge, this is the first attempt to create and develop such a refined understanding of enterprise motivations.
-Third, we find that context and circumstances are recurrent factors that reflexively inform the motivations of those who experience poverty and engage in enterprise creation and operation.
+This chapter evaluates the motivations that inform engagement in enterprise creation and operation by individuals experiencing poverty.
+An in-depth, empirical qualitative exploration of motives for enterprise amongst a sample of 42 people in the UK who are experiencing poverty conditions is presented.
+The results demonstrate that traditional push–pull thinking about enterprise motivation lacks nuance, specifically that the financial motive previously assumed to be prioritised in a context of resource deficit, in this research it was not.
+Second, push–pull motivations and intersections with intrinsic–extrinsic motivations are mapped, creating and developing a more refined understanding of enterprise motivations.
+Third, contexts and circumstances are recurrent factors reflexively informing motivations of those experiencing poverty and engaging in enterprise creation and operation.

 - Enterprise creation and operation

 - Strategy and Management